-- A number of the Group's accounting policies and disclosures require the measurement of fair values, for both financial and non-financial assets and liabilities. - When measuring the fair value of an asset or a liability, the Group uses observable market data as far as possible.
-Fair values are categorised into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follows.

-• Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities.
+- Countless group's accounting policies and disclosures require the measurement of fair values, for both financial and non-financial assets and liabilities. - When measuring the fair value of an asset or a liability, the Group uses observable market data as far as possible.
+Fair values are categorized into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follows. - Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities.

-• Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
+• Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices).